sea-code-labs/lib-design-tokens/projects/libs/colors/README.md

 }
 ```

----

 ## Notes

 - The service uses sessionStorage to persist the theme across page reloads.
-- If you want to add more themes, ensure they follow the same Theme interface structure and update the service methods accordingly.
+- If you want to add more themes, ensure they follow the same Theme interface structure.

 ---

 ## Light Mode

+###

 | Attribute                             | HEX                         |
 | ------------------------------------- | --------------------------- |